ThinkCentre M series

 The M-series of desktops are part of Lenovo's ThinkCentre product line.
 Formerly an IBM brand, Lenovo acquired the ThinkCentre desktop brand following its purchase of IBM's Personal Computing Division (PCD) in 2005.
-Following its acquisition of IBM's PCD, Lenovo has released M-series desktops in multiple form factors, ranging from traditional tower, to small form factor, and all-in-ones (AIOs).
+Following its acquisition of IBM's PCD, Lenovo has released M-series desktops in multiple form factors, ranging from traditional tower, small form factor, to ultra small form factor, and all-in-ones (AIOs).

 2003

 In 2003, IBM redesigned and re-launched their ThinkCentre product line.
 The first desktop released was an M-series desktop – the M50.

 M50

 The first desktop in IBM's redesigned ThinkCentre line was the M50, announced in 2003.
 The desktop offered the following specifications: